top of page

 Fancy_Shroud_Divider.png

-One of the last ghost masks unrelated to the Scream or Ghost Face character license was the #8501 - Friendly Ghost Mask in 2000.
-The masks consisted of cartoonish child-friendly ghosts with more detailed expressions.
-They were offered in non-glow white vinyl and fluorescent orange vinyl.
-We've named the faces the 'Tongue', 'Tooth', 'Teeth', 'Viper Jr', and 'Friendly' ghosts.
-The 'Friendly' was mostly used for a child sized skeleton costume (in white, green, yellow, and red) though it has been found shrouded as well.
+One of the last ghost masks unrelated to the Scream & Ghost Face character license was the #8510 - Friendly Ghost Mask in 2000.
+The masks consisted of cartoonish child-friendly designs with more characatured expressions.
+They were offered in non-glow white and fluorescent orange vinyl.
+We've identified the main line up as the 'Tongue', 'Tooth', 'Teeth', and 'Serpent' ghosts which are all (T) stamped masks.
+The 'Squiggly' ghost was mostly used for child sized Skele-Bones costume variants in white, green, yellow, and red, though the shrouded #8501 mask has only appeared in white.

 Tongue